benjamincrozat/legacy-blog/posts/19-laravel-best-practices.md

 ### Keep your project tested

-[Writing automated tests](https://laravel.com/docs/testing) is a vast and lesser known topic among developers.
+[Writing automated tests](https://laravel.com/docs/testing) is a vast and lesser-known topic among developers.

 But did you know it's also the only way to ensure reliability?

 What are the benefits of reliability?
-- Less bugs;
+- Fewer bugs;
 - Less unhappy customers;
 - More confident developers;
 - Less unhappy clients or employers;